rm2077/EcoRoutes/README.md

 Running the project:
 Make sure you are in the project directory
 If not: enter "cd project" in your terminal
-Next, either debug the file or enter "flask run"
+Next, go into the app.py file
+Either enter 'flask run' or debug the python file to run the app.